Masud744/Firebase-ESP32-LED-Control/README.md

 # Firebase ESP32 LED Control
-Control ESP32 GPIO LED using Firebase Realtime Database

-## 🚀 Project Overview
-This project demonstrates how to control an LED connected to an ESP32 using Firebase Realtime Database.
+This project demonstrates how to control an LED using **Firebase Realtime Database** and an **ESP32** board.
-A value change in Firebase instantly updates the ESP32 GPIO output.

-## 📌 Features
-- Firebase Realtime Database
-- LED ON/OFF control
-- Real-time sync
-- WiFi auto-reconnect
-- Clean & simple code
+The ESP32 listens for changes in Firebase and turns the LED ON/OFF accordingly.

 ---

+## 🚀 Features
+- Control LED from Firebase
+- Realtime updates (No refresh needed)
+- Secure authentication
+- Works on any ESP32 board
+- Clean code with separate credentials file

+---

-## 🧰 Required Hardware
+## 📦 Required Hardware
-- ESP32 Dev Kit
+- ESP32 (WROOM / Devkit / NodeMCU-32S)
-- LED + 220Ω resistor
+- LED + 220Ω Resistor
 - Jumper wires
 - Breadboard

+---

+## 🔧 Required Libraries
+Install from Arduino Library Manager:

+- **FirebaseClient**
+- **WiFi / WiFi.h** (Built-in)
+- **ArduinoJson**
+- **WiFiClientSecure**

+---